 Toss leaf-shaped fry bread into cinnamon sugar to create a sweet Thanksgiving day breakfast.

-Add some pumpkin spice to your cut out cookies then decorate then with delicious
+Add some pumpkin spice to your cut out cookies then decorate them with delicious

 royal icing that is made with maple syrup.